unlight/java-course-project/readme.md

 TODO
 ----
-- save photo to database
-- validating while adding
+- sorting
 - check for errors while adding/editing
-- editing select photo
-- adding (save to database)
-- sorting
+- category add/edit
 - use rowinserted in fireTableDataChanged
-- show category in entry table
+- bug: (save photo to database) no update photo after select new